argonne-lcf/AR2023/03_community/dei.md

 At the college level, the ALCF is reaching the next generation of AI practitioners through its “Intro to AI-driven Science on Supercomputers” training series.
 Aimed at undergraduate and graduate students, the series teaches attendees the fundamentals of using AI and supercomputers for scientific research.

-# Increasing Diversity at the ALCF and Beyond
+# Recruitment at the ALCF and Beyond

 The ALCF maintains a presence at many computing conferences and events to communicate career opportunities and recruit new team members.
 The facility continues to have a presence at the annual [Grace Hopper Celebration](https://ghc.anitab.org/), an event that brings the research and career interests of women in computing to the forefront.
 ALCF staff also regularly attend the [Richard Tapia Celebration of Diversity](https://tapiaconference.cmd-it.org/) in Computing Conference, an annual event that seeks to bring together undergraduate and graduate students, faculty, researchers, and professionals in computing from all backgrounds and ethnicities to strengthen diversity in computing.